uoracs/talapas2-knowledge-base/docs/storage/transferring_data/globus/how-to_install_globus_cli.md

 For example, transfer a directory on my local macbook endpoint to an endpoint I've created on Talapas.

+{: .note }
-_Note:_ A destination directory name is required.
+A destination directory name is required.
 Also, `$dest_ep` has a 'Host Path' of `/projects/hpcrcf/marka/testing/` this is not visible in the CLI command ouput '`globus endpoint show $dest_ep`'

 ```bash
 Marks-MacBook-Pro:~ marka$ source_ep=97e58874-d33f-11e9-939f-02ff96a5aa76